 My rating: 3 stars

 A Morgadinha dos Canaviais is a Portuguese classic from the 19th century written by Júlio Dinis, whose works have not yet been translated into English.
-Although this is a romance novel, other themes are also addressed, such as the healing power of the countryside, religious fundamentalism and the games played by the politicians of the time.
+Although this is a romance novel, other themes are also addressed, such as the healing power of the countryside, religious fundamentalism, and the games played by the politicians of the time.

-After following Henrique’s steps, the focus changes to other characters.
+After following Henrique’s steps, the focus of the book changes to other characters.
 The narrator directly addresses the readers to notify them of that change, as if we were really walking alongside the characters.
 We are then introduced to Augusto, an aspiring teacher who refused to follow a religious life, although that was the only condition for him to receive a bequest from a deceased rich woman.
 It’s through Augusto that the reader is introduced to other characters who inhabit the village.

-On the other hand, the narration becomes almost unbearable along the novel, although at first the writing-style has quite an enjoyable ironic tone.
-The exaggerated number of times the narrator directly addresses the reader cuts the flow of the story.
+On the other hand, the narration becomes almost unbearable throughout the novel, although at first the writing-style has quite an enjoyable ironic tone.
+The exaggerated number of times that the narrator directly addresses the reader hinders the flow of the story.
 It feels like the reader is being treated like an idiot who can’t understand a change of setting or the intentions of the characters.
 Moreover, the way the narrator reinforces various times the role of women as mothers and caregivers for their husbands annoyed me, despite it being a common belief in the 19th century.